EndorphinBrowser/git-hooks/README.md

 Add git-hooks to your `PATH` environment variable so `git hooks` can be run.

-Run `git hooks --install` in a git project tell it to use git-hooks hooks.
-You can run `git hooks --uninstall` at any time to revert to your previous hooks.
+Run `git hooks install` in a git project tell it to use git-hooks hooks.
+You can run `git hooks uninstall` at any time to revert to your previous hooks.
 (These are usually the default hooks, which do nothing.)

-Run `git hooks --installglobal` to force any new git repository or any git repository you clone to have a reminder to install git hooks.
+Run `git hooks installglobal` to force any new git repository or any git repository you clone to have a reminder to install git hooks.
 (It can't be on by default for security reasons.)

 Overview